The Bourlon Law Firm understands the difficulties the working person is experiencing RIGHT Now.

 Accidents occur when you least expect them, and even seemingly minor accidents can have devastating financial and emotional consequences.

 Under Texas Law, you have the right to bring a case forward for compensation if you or a loved one were the victim of an accident that was the result of the negligence of another person.

-At the Bourlon Law Firm, we have experience working with a variety of personal injury cases, including but not limited to:
+The Bourlon Law Firm has experience working with a variety of personal injury cases, including but not limited to:

 - Car accidents